reyhanjr-technologies/internet/README.md

 # Internet Space 🌌 🚀
-- Internet v1.main-net moved to location v1.main-net
+- Internet version 1 v1.main-net moved to location v1.main-net.
+This private hodge properties of Rothschild Family and Rockefeller Family
-- Internet v2.main-net locations stil under development not for public used without cross-contamination from Internet v1.main-net.
+- Internet version 2 v2.main-net locations stil under development not for public used without cross-contamination from Internet v1.main-net.
 This private hodge properties of Rothschild Family and Rockefeller Family, Morgan Freeman.